 - Accomplish outdoor recreation and conservation projects: This is the primary focus of all MCC programs.
 Members build and rehabilitate campsites and trails (more non-motorized trails than any other organization in Maine), build outdoor learning centers for schools, construct cabins, picnic shelters, bridges and erosion control structures, maintain boundaries, improve wildlife habitat and timber stands, survey watersheds, test water quality, and oversee planting projects.

-Conservation education: MCC strives to raise awareness and interest in the natural environment.
-Individual members serving with nonprofit organizations and natural resource agencies help develop curriculum, train volunteers, teach in classrooms, and do outreach presentations in the community.
+- Provide conservation education: MCC strives to raise awareness and interest in the natural environment.
+Individual members serving with nonprofit organizations and natural resource agencies help develop curriculum, train volunteers, teach in classrooms, and conduct outreach presentations in the community.

 - Engage volunteers: The MCC recruits volunteers to serve alongside MCC teams and individual members at projects all over the state.
 Volunteers can join the MCC on the trail, in the classroom, or on the water to get involved in local efforts to protect and restore the environment.